heroheman/trmnl_wakatime/readme.md

    - Adjust date format and other visual options
 3. **Set** refresh interval (recommended: 1440 minutes / 24 hours)
 4. **Add** to your TRMNL playlist

-## 🔄 How to Update

-**Important**: As this plugin has custom fields, it can only be forked.
-This means it does not automatically update when new versions are available.

-To update:
-1. **Fork** the plugin again from the link above
-2. **Reconfigure** your WakaTime URL and settings
-3. **Replace** the old version in your playlist

 ## 🛠️ Technical Details